miraisolutions/secretsanta/README.md

 * You don’t include it at all, only the docstring for the object is brought in;
 * You just use `:members:` with no arguments, then all public functions, classes, and methods that have a docstring are brought in;
-* You explicitly list the members like `:members: fn0, class0, _fn1`, those explicit members are brought in.
+* You explicitly list the members as in `:members: fn0, class0, _fn1`, those explicit members are brought in.

 [//]: # "TODO Is the below still required ?"